James Norris (footballer)

-James Barry Norris (born 4 April 2003) is an English professional footballer who plays as a left-back for Premier League club Liverpool.
+James Barry Norris (born 4 April 2003) is an English professional footballer who plays as a left-back for League of Ireland Premier Division club Shelbourne, on loan from Premier League club Liverpool.

 Club career

+Liverpool

 Norris made his professional debut for Liverpool whilst still a scholar on 17 December 2019, coming on as a substitute in the away match against Aston Villa in the quarter-finals of the EFL Cup.

+Tranmere Rovers loan

+Norris joined Tranmere Rovers on a season-long loan on 1 September 2023.
+He made his debut on 5 September, in an EFL Trophy fixture against Fleetwood Town, being substituted after only 42 minutes.

+Shelbourne loan

+On 17 February 2025, he signed for League of Ireland Premier Division club Shelbourne on loan until the end of their season in November.

 International career

 In September 2019, Norris started for the England under-17 team as they defeated hosts Poland to win the Syrenka Cup.

-On 29 March 2021, Norris made his debut for England U18s during a 2-0 win away to Wales at the Leckwith Stadium.
+On 29 March 2021, Norris made his debut for England U18s during a 2–0 win away to Wales at the Leckwith Stadium.